Muddus National Park: Birds

-Deers
+Deer

 Reindeer are in the Muddus National park are present in the area year-around.
 Although rare, there are also brown bears, lynx and wolverines in the park.
 It is common, to encounter reindeer, elk or some of the forests’ and marshes’ many birds.

 Flora

 The Muddus National Park trees show how large non-systematic variations are there.
 This is due to climatic changes because of industrialization in Sweden through the years.

 There are an abundance of spiders that have been found in the Muddus National Park.
 In particular, There has been four species of different genital characters of spiders have been found.
 This is due to the abundance of spruce, pine forest, and shallow lakes in the northern taiga zone.
 There was 157 spiders collected from the southern park of the park.